ha5dzs/optitrack-motive-file-converter/README.md

 * Load the take file
 * Initialise an instance `CSVExporter` to export rigid body data, and converts units to millimeters, as opposed to Move's default meter units.
 * Executes the export operation to the .csv file
+I tried to add some error messages so hopefully I will have a bit of a clue on why something failed in the future.

 ## Compiling